drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 The `create-pelican-draft` prompts you for the content path (relative to your blog root) and the title from the minibuffer.
-It will create the buffer at the content path and insert the title as metadata upong creation.
+It will create the buffer at the content path and insert the title as metadata upon creation.
 You still have to save the buffer and commit the contents.

 The `switch-to-pelican-drafts` function performs a simple grep at the root of your blog to find the drafts.
-The result is a standard emacs grep buffer window.
-You visit the drafts the same way you would visit any other grep hit, with the `next-error` function, usually bound to ``C-x ```
+The result is a standard Emacs grep buffer window.
+You visit the drafts the same way you would visit any other grep hit, with the `next-error` function, usually bound to `C-x <backtick>`

 ## Updating Timestamps